 What to eat in Stockholm:

 I, for some reason thought we had taken many more pictures of food during our visit, but it turns out, we really didn’t.
 Part of the reason was because we both like the same food, especially salmon which we ate a lot of.
 It would have been ridiculous taking the same pictures.
-One thing that l completely forgot to take a picture of was our lunch of Swedish meatballs with lingonberry sauce which is what they fed us on the second day of the conference.
+One thing that l completely forgot to take a picture of was our lunch of Swedish meatballs with lingonberry sauce.
 It was absolutely amazing, and l think Federico must have eaten like 50 by himself :-) !!!
-My favorite dish by far was a cold poached salmon.
+My favourite dish in Stockholm was by far was the cold poached salmon.
 On the whole, we felt food prices in Stockholm at restaurants were very pricey.
 More so than in Copenhagen which surprised us.
 A return visit is unlikely in the near future, way too much money.

 Stockholm Surprise: Warmth of the people